Faculty and Staff

 Mrs. Lampe fulfilled a lifelong dream to become a science teacher when she graduated from the University of Louisville with a B.A. in Biology and secondary education.
 Not long afterward, Shelley and Jeff, her husband of 25 years, converted to the Catholic Faith, and have since been blessed with six children.
 Shelley began teaching cin 1992 at a private Catholic academy where she taught courses in Biology, Physical Science, Health, Human Anatomy and Physiology, and middle school sciences.
 After the birth of the Lampe’s sixth child, who has Down syndrome, in 2006, Shelley entered graduate school at the University of Kentucky to earn a teaching certificate in Interdisciplinary Early Childhood Education, allowing her to work one on one with children with Down syndrome and their families providing services as a Developmental Interventionist.
 Mrs. Lampe loves science and math, relating it to the Faith, and working with both children and young adults.

 Upper School Humanities

 Jared Meyer is a sixth-generation California native and had never lived anywhere else before moving his family to Louisville in 2013 to work at Immaculata.
 He teaches Classics, Latin, and Media; he is also happy to put his ten years of filmmaking experience to good use as the in-house videographer.
 Mr. Meyer studied old books and dead languages at UC Berkeley and he will likely work a tortured reference to Herodotus into the conversation if you talk to him long enough.
-He, his wife, and their six children are thrilled to be a part of the Immaculata family.
+He, his wife, and their six (soon to be seven) children are thrilled to be a part of the Immaculata family.

 Upper School Humanities